test-kitchen/kitchen-pester/README.md

 ### Default Azure Ubuntu 18.04 Install

 Assuming you are using the AzureRM driver and a Ubuntu image, you may need to install pwsh before being able to execute any PowerShell code.
-One way to achieve this is by using Test-Kitchen's lifecycle hooks to install is using the [snap](https://snapcraft.io/powershell) package management.
+One way to achieve this is by using Test-Kitchen's lifecycle hooks to install it using the [snap](https://snapcraft.io/powershell) package management.

 Then if your tests are written for Pester v4.x, make sure you specify a maximum version in the install.
 As pwsh comes with a recent version of PowerShellGet, it is not necessary to bootstrap the PowerShell environment.